 The specialties which require a two-step (written/computer-based and oral) exam process include:

 - Family Medicine Obstetrics

 The candidate is allowed a maximum of three (3) consecutive years to complete the exam process.
 The time limit commences on the first available examination date after the application is received.
 The candidate shall be allowed a maximum of three attempts to pass the written/computer based exam.
 A retake fee is required for each examination attempt.

 If a candidate fails to pass after three attempts, the application timeline is considered ended, and the application is deemed INVALID.
 The candidate must wait at least one (1) year before reapplying for certification and must meet the eligibility requirements in effect at the time of the new application.
 Additionally, the physician must provide verification of courses, or seminars, taken to remedy deficiencies demonstrated during the examination process.

 - Disaster Medicine

 - Urgent Care Medicine

-Candidates who cannot complete the process in a timely manner due to one of the following reasons may appeal, in advance in writing, to the ABPS Board for an extension of the exam-cycle process.
+Candidates who cannot complete the process in a timely manner due to one of the following reasons may appeal, in writing, to the ABPS Certification Department for an extension of the examination timeline.